 What If It Continues

 Whatever you do, don’t be afraid to be persistent.
-Your child’s safety is the most important thing, and it’s imperative that parents raise bullying concerns so they can be addressed (source).
+Your child’s safety is the most important thing, and parents must raise bullying concerns so they can be addressed (10).

 9. Technology Boundaries Should Be Set

-Cyber-bullying is a concern, with most children having access to cell phones, computers, and tablets nowadays.
-The prevalence rates of this type of bullying fall between one and 41 percent for perpetration, and three to 72 percent for victimization.
-There are also about two to 16 percent of children who both perpetrate and are victims (source).
+Cyberbullying is a concern, with most children having access to tablets, cell phones, and computers nowadays.
+The prevalence rates of this type of bullying fall between one and 41 percent for perpetration and three to 72 percent for victimization.
+There is also about two to 16 percent of children who perpetrate and are victims (11).

 Make sure your child’s computer has the proper age-appropriate filter.
 Add them as friends on Twitter, Instagram, Snapchat, or Facebook, so you can see what is happening.

-If possible, ensure the only computer they have access to is the family device, which is set up in a visible place in your home.
+If possible, ensure the only computer they have access to is the family device set up in a visible place in your home.
 This will be easier to monitor.

 When you allow your child to have a cell phone, let them know you will check their texts.
 You can also decide whether or not you get a phone with a camera.
 Keeping your child’s phone in a place away from their rooms by a certain time at night can help eliminate inappropriate messaging or bullying.

-If cyber-bullying takes place, report it to the school and make sure it’s followed up and dealt with.
-Remember to record instances of abusive texts, emails, or posts, in case you need the details at a later time.
+If cyberbullying occurs, report it to the school and make sure it’s followed up and dealt with.
+Remember to record instances of abusive texts, emails, or posts if you need the details later.